-Peace Power is something you can develop by practicing the skills for a more peaceful and nonviolent world, and gaining knowledge and insight, so you can provide alternatives to violence and resolve conflicts nonviolently, either on the interpersonal level or in society.
-Because only through peaceful means will we reach peaceful outcomes.
-Let’s start changing our way of thinking and acting and building the collective power, peace power, that we need for life to flourish.
+We can develop Peace Power by practicing the skills needed for a more peaceful and nonviolent world and gaining knowledge and insight, to provide alternatives to violence and resolve conflicts nonviolently.
+By changing our way of thinking and acting we build the collective Peace Power to create a world where life flourishes.

-- A flyer of Peace Power’s mission, vision and programs
+Here you can download the flyer of Peace Power’s mission, vision and projects.

-Have a look under “Erasmus+ trainings” in the menu for more information on the previous training courses that have been held since 2015.
-To look at what participants from 2020 said, scroll further down.
+Have a look under “Erasmus+ trainings” in the menu for more information on the previous training courses, each of them different from each other.

 Workshops

 I offer single workshops, lasting at least 3 hours.
 In these workshops I tap from the longer training program.
 They can be customized to the needs of the group.
 For example, one group may want to focus on Conflict Resolution Strategies, while another group may want to start a campaign.
-For example, at the Global Eco-village Conference in July 2017 (photo) I focused on community-building, while also introducing a few “classic” tools like the Two Hands of Nonviolence.
-For NGOs working with refugees, I focus on dealing with conflict and stress.
+For example, at the Global Eco-village Conference in July 2017 we focused on community-building, while also introducing a few “classic” tools like the Two Hands of Nonviolence.
+For NGOs working with refugees in Greece, I focused on dealing with conflict and stress.
+In November and December 2019 there were four workshops in Thessaloniki, each focusing on a differen dimension of peace power.
 Download the one page description of Peace Power workshops.
+In addition, since 2022 one can do a play session of the Peace Please game.

 Webinars